 Many private lenders also permit you to put loans into forbearance, but it’s best to discuss the rules and policies with your lender, as they vary depending on the organization.

-Because of the impact on interest and potential loan forgiveness, explore another repayment plan prior to considering deferment or forbearance.
+Because of the impact on interest and potential loan forgiveness, explore other repayment plans prior to considering deferment or forbearance.

 Consider Your Obligations Before You Drop Out